 The Big Day

 Lake Okanagan looking South to Penticton Day 13.
 Penticton to Beaverdale.
 89 miles.
 4331 feet elevation.
 Weather perfect Lake Okanogan was the beautiful backdrop to about 50 miles of my riding today.
-The kvr trail slowly climbs from the south end of the lake up and over the mountain.
+The KVR trail slowly climbs from the south end of the lake up and over the mountain.
 As it weaves back and forth, … Continue reading The Big Day

 Wonderful Rail